July 2019 – By Jean-François Clocheau

 This document, in the spirit of a favorable global geopolitical situation, presents a plan that could, perhaps, complement the existing actions following the OECD report on the G20 – June 2020 in Fukuoka – Japan and can tend towards the World Single Market.

-This document, created before the G20 in Japan, modestly attempts to achieve the objectives that have been entrusted to the OECD to find a consensual solution to digital taxation and to quote the report: « Agreeing on a sustainable and workable solution compromised and the G20 leadership can be instrumental in this process.
+This plan was created before the G20 in Japan and evocated on the sidelines by Jean-François Clocheau to OECD’s members present at the International VAT Association during the spring conference in Munich.
+It puts DAGTVA to be, modestly, a system which attempts to achieve the objectives that have been entrusted to the OECD to find a consensual solution to digital taxation.
+To quote the report: « Agreeing on a sustainable and workable solution compromised and the G20 leadership can be instrumental in this process.
 In order to meet the G20’s deadline of 2020, political agreement needs to be reached soon on the fundamentals the solution« .

 But before entering into the details of this plan, as it says before, it appears that only, like it has been confirmed, OECD by its structure and its political position can support the project whose purpose is described in these documents.

 The three points of this overall plan in the order of importance:

 - We know that in the world $ 1500 billion of tax revenues are stolen every year!
 Recovering a large part of this fraud is to give the financial means to the States, almost all indebted, to engage the fight against the warming climate change, a struggle that they can not finance today because of this debt, before the no return point reached.
 It’s an absolute emergency!
 As Joseph Stiglitz says: “The climate crisis is for third world war”.